fabienp38/wttj_test/exercice2/README.md

 - Test the screen displaying on different web browsers

 **Concurrent test**
-- Edit the same candidate by several recruiters, and update the information in same time
+- Edit the same candidate by several recruiters, and update  the same information (example status) in same time

 ## Requirement 6: Comment a candidate